 Best canals in Amsterdam

-So, you’re visiting Amsterdam and wondering what canals are definitely worth a visit.
-Ask ten people about the best canal and you will get ten different answers.
+So, you’re visiting Amsterdam and wondering what are the prettiest and most famous canals in Amsterdam.
+Ask ten locals about the best canals and you will probably get ten different answers.
 Then who should you trust?

-How about a guy that’s been living and boating in Amsterdam since more than 25 years and that has operated his own Amsterdam boat rental company for nearly 15 years?
+Well, how about someone who has been living and boating in Amsterdam for over 25 years and has operated his own Amsterdam boat rental company for 15 years?
+That someone is me.
+I’m sure you’ll appreciate my list of the most beautiful and most famous canals in Amsterdam.
+Here we go:

 1. Brouwersgracht: it all started with beer…